Last Modified: April 30, 2013

-The whole intent of this article is to maximize the readability of your transmissions.
-However, nothing you do on your end, will compensate for a lousy setup on the far end, contrary to claims made by one equalizer manufacturer.
+The whole intent of this article is to maximize the readability of your transmissions, and hopefully aid you in maintaining contacts once you make them.
+However, nothing you do on your end, will compensate for a lousy setup on the far end!
 It is also important to remember, that no amount of speech processing, regardless of how it's done, will improve upon your natural speech pathology!
 If it could, we'd all be wearing Darth Vader helmets!

 Every single type of modulation, AM, FM (both phase and true FM), SSB (Single Side-Band), etc., all have a specific set of operating parameters.
 Some of those parameters are set in stone, and some are dynamic.
-We're not going to deal with any type of modulation here, except SSB.
-There is a good reason why.
-Transceivers which transmit SSB, have microphone gain controls, and often speech processing settings as well.
-It is the misuse of these controls, and the misuse of measuring techniques we're going to explore.
+We're not dealing with any type of modulation here, except SSB, and there is a good reason why.
+Transceivers which transmit SSB, have easily-adjustable microphone gain controls, and often speech processing settings as well.
+It is the misuse of these controls, and the misuse of measuring techniques we're going to discuss.

 While reading this article, it will become very evident that correct microphone gain adjustment is the most important factor in achieving good readability on the other end of your contact.
 Unfortunately, most owners' manuals, and on-line articles seldom cover this important attribute, focusing instead on adjustments for the internal and/or external DSP and/or equalizers.
 While those adjustments are important, excessive microphone gain will effectively negate their viability.

-Contrary to popular belief, IMD cannot be seen on a station monitor or simple oscilloscope, or heard by using the monitor function built in to most modern-day transceivers.
-Your friends can't tell you either, unless they know where to look!
-Where's that?
-A few kHz either side of the bandpass—a place no one seemingly listens for it.
+Contrary to popular belief, IMD cannot be heard on a built-in audio monitoring function, or seen on a station monitor, or a simple oscilloscope, until it really gets excessive.
+In which case, it can be heard a few kHz either side of the bandpass—a place no one seemingly listens for it.
 This is the exact reason it is called splatter!

 If you'd like a technical explanation of what IMD is, how it's measured, and its effects, this article by Tom Rauch, W8JI, is as good as it gets!
 When reading the article, pay attention to the necessary hardware needed to accurately measure IMD.